Operated by former employees who volunteer their time. Not officially endorsed or supported. Join us!

 If mailed, yours should arrive by mid-February.
 If you were not set up to receive your payroll info online -- and didn't receive a paper copy in the postal mail by mid-February -- contact the appropriate payroll center, see below.

 Online.
-If you were receiving your payroll info online: HP has outsourced this to ADP.
+If you were receiving your payroll info online: HP Inc and HPE have outsourced payroll to ADP.

 1. Go to W2 Services at https://w2.adp.com